chriswbartley/PMSVM/README.md

 7. Solve the CONSTRAINED SVM using train_consvm_rbf().

-8. You can then assess the resulting model with predict_consvm_rbf() for predications, and calc_mcc_pmsvm_rbf() to measure final monotonicity levels for each constrained feature (MCC).
+8. You can then assess the resulting model with predict_consvm_rbf() for predications, and calc_mcc_pmsvm_rbf() (matlab) or calc_mcc_interp() (python - from separate PM repository) to measure final monotonicity levels for each constrained feature (MCC).

 DEPENDENCIES:
-In the interests of a 'batteries included' approach, I have included all dependencies in this repository (boxcox.m, outlier_limits.m and iif.m).
+MATLAB: In the interests of a 'batteries included' approach, I have included all dependencies in this repository (boxcox.m, outlier_limits.m and iif.m).
 Nothing else should be required (let me know if that is not the case!)
+PYTHON: The constraint generation (call_mcc_interp()) and montonicity measurement code (calc_mcc_interp) is in the separate 'PM' repository as it is generic to other kinds ofniodels.